dtinth/cu-writer-fonts/README.md

 - `preview.html`: Contains the web application that generates the final files.
 - `glyphs.png`: Contains the final PNG image.
 - `glyphs.json`: Contains the final JSON metadata.
+- `glyphs.d.ts`: Contains the TypeScript type definitions for the JSON metadata.

 ## Glyphs